chetanmeh/meta64/docs/bugs-and-todos.md

 * Add user documentation as actual content, and create a button that links to that in a separate browser window/tab.
 * SEO (Search Engine Optimization): Need to make home page detect Google web crawler, and expose urls that include mainly the home page of meta64 content but also allows WebCrawling of **one** page per user, and have a standard of like **/user/home** being the folder that users can create that will be 'searchable' on google.
 * Admin console that shows free memory statistics, connection info, number of logged in users, disk space consumption specifically in the DB storage folder, etc.
-* Usage of email address for verification of new accounts and notifications of sharing, etc..
 * Embed legacy meta64.com news engine, as some sort of plugin, to populate news information.
 * Timelining of Nodes: Defined as reverse-chronological view of all nodes recursively under a specific node.
 * Some way to let user render text at a narrower width across the page.
 Lines going completely across a wide screen are hard to read - at least on a larger screen device